 How to Discuss Incontinence

-It might be tempting not to talk about incontinence at all, but it’s a necessary conversation.
-Talk openly.
-It’s key to remain empathetic when discussing incontinence.
 The individual you’re caring for might feel ashamed or anxious about their condition.
-Be patient and relaxed both when talking about incontinence and when helping clean up after it.
+Be patient, empathetic, and relaxed both when talking about incontinence and when helping with personal hygiene and the household chores that may be associated with it.

 How to Plan for Someone with Incontinence

 Encourage the person with incontinence to keep a “bladder diary” at least temporarily.
-This journal should contain what he eats and drinks.
-It should also document when he used the bathroom (whether on purpose or accidentally) throughout the day.
+This journal should contain what they eat and drink on a daily basis.
+It should also document when they used the bathroom (whether on purpose or accidentally) throughout the day.
 This information can help determine if any particular foods or drinks are irritating the bladder.
 It also shows the current frequency of bathroom usage.

-With this knowledge at your disposal, help the person with incontinence develop a bathroom schedule.
-This may involve a period of “bladder training” where he slowly increases the amount of time between bathroom breaks.
-Soon, going to the bathroom around the same times every day will feel routine.
-The routine will help his body adjust and make it easier to avoid unwanted leaks.
+With this knowledge at your disposal, you can help the person with incontinence develop a bathroom schedule.
+This may involve a period of “bladder training” where they slowly increase the amount of time between bathroom breaks.
+Soon, going to the bathroom around the same time every day will feel routine.
+This routine can help their body adjust and make it easier to avoid unwanted accidents.

-If the person needs support in the bathroom, make sure to be patient and not make him feel rushed.
+If the person needs support in the bathroom, be sure to be patient and not make them feel rushed.
 Consider running water or playing music to keep embarrassment down and create a tranquil environment.
 If you are leaving the house, using an accessible toilet will provide much more room for assistance.

 What Products to Purchase for Someone with Incontinence

 There are a variety of products that can help with incontinence.
 Some of these will vary depending on the person.
 For example, if somebody only has mild incontinence, using washable incontinence underwear may be sufficient.